jsandersen/WU-RNN/README.md

-## A Word-Level Uncertainty Estimation Approach for Black-Box Text Classifiers using RNNs
+## Word-Level Uncertainty Estimation for Black-Box Text Classifiers using RNNs

-This repository provides the implementation of the paper "A Word-Level Uncertainty Estimation Approach for Black-Box Text Classifiers using RNNs"
+This repository provides the implementation of the paper "Word-Level Uncertainty Estimation for Black-Box Text Classifiers using RNNs"

 # Note